The Punisher (2000 series): Plot

 Frank, still depicted as a Vietnam War veteran, reestablishes himself in New York City by taking on the Gnucci crime syndicate.
 Detective Soap is assigned to "catch" the Punisher; it is purely a P.R. move as the police do not really want Frank caught as they secretly condone his actions.
 Frank turns the hapless Soap to his side, getting him to pass information on local crime syndicates.

 Against his will, Frank gains three loyal friends in his neighbors, Joan the Mouse, Mr. Bumpo, and Spacker Dave.
 All end up helping him in his crusade against the Gnuccis.
 Some of this is self-defense as the Gnuccis learn where Frank lives and stage an attack.
 Spacker himself suffers torture at the hands of the Gnuccis, his piercings ripped out in a fruitless attempt to gain intelligence on Frank.

 The Gnucci operation is slowly dismantled.
 Soap is promoted to police commissioner.
 As a gesture of thanks for aiding him, Frank gives his neighbors a large sum of Gnucci money.
 Joan and Spacker would play larger roles in Frank's life later.
 Bumpo suffers a medical accident ("something important fell out of his bottom") and moves into a hospital.

 Collected editions

-The series was collected in a trade paperback, along with Punisher Kills the Marvel Universe, as The Punisher: Welcome Back, Frank (Marvel, hardcover, ISBN 0-7851-3384-4; softcover, ISBN 0-7851-0783-5; Panini, softcover, ISBN 1-904159-21-4), which became the informal series title.
+The series was collected in a trade paperback as The Punisher: Welcome Back, Frank (Marvel, hardcover, ISBN 0-7851-3384-4; softcover, ISBN 0-7851-0783-5; Panini, softcover, ISBN 1-904159-21-4), which became the informal series title.

 The series was also collected as Marvel Knights Punisher by Garth Ennis: The Complete Collection Vol. 1 ISBN 9781302914080.